mkane2090/Picture-Display-and-Pull-From-Email/README.md

   - Raspbian
   - Ubuntu

-This program is run on Python 3.9.2
+This program was written for Python 3.9.2

 This program requires the following python libraries:
   - time